newit-trungnt/testing-best-practices/README.md

 # Testing best practices

+# Libs:

+[Jest](https://jestjs.io/) : is a delightful JavaScript Testing Framework with a focus on simplicity.

 ## The AAA pattern
 - Arrange: includes all set up code and test data you need to simulate a test scenario.
 - Act: Executes the unit test.
 Usually, test execution consist of one or two lines of code.